 Odds and Ends

-For your wedding rings, consider that diamond mining takes a ecological and humanitarian toll.
+For your wedding rings, consider that diamond mining takes an ecological and humanitarian toll.
 Opt for vintage or antique rings, or rings made from reclaimed stones.
-Wooden rings are also an option, or some couples even decide to get ring tattoos
+Wooden rings are also an option; some couples even decide to get ring tattoos

 Remember, you don’t have to invite everyone!
-The less guests you have puts less cars on the road and reduces the amount of resources that get used for your wedding.
-From our experience, we find that smaller weddings are often more intimate, special, and fun, so maybe that distant cousin you haven’t seen in years doesn’t have make the guest list.
-At the end of the day, its your party, and you aren’t obligated to invite anyone except those who are near and dear to you.
+Reducing your guest list puts fewer cars on the road and reduces the amount of resources that get used for your wedding.
+From our experience, we find that smaller weddings are often more intimate, special, and fun, so maybe that distant cousin you haven’t seen in years doesn’t have to make the guest list.
+At the end of the day, it’s your party, and you aren’t obligated to invite anyone except those who are near and dear to you.

 A Little More on our History